Our Organisation Search Quick Links

 • Support targeted, farm-specific policy design to enhance afforestation uptake and maximise climate and biodiversity benefits.

-Research Focus
+Research focus

 • Economic analysis: Net Present Value (NPV) and Annual Equivalised NPV (AE-NPV) for forestry and agriculture.

-• Biodiversity assessment: Expert-elicited biodiversity scores for afforestation scenarios across farm systems, species, soil types, and canopy stages.
+• Biodiversity assessment: Expert-elicited biodiversity scores for afforestation scenarios across farm systems, species, soil types, and forest canopy stages.

-• Farm heterogeneity: Distributional analysis of returns across diverse farm types, stocking densities, and spatial contexts.
+• Farm heterogeneity: Distributional analysis of returns across diverse farm types, stocking densities and spatial contexts.

 • Policy evaluation: Impacts of carbon pricing, afforestation incentives, and ecosystem service payments on land-use decisions.